cuthbertLab/music21/buildDoc/rst/what.rst

 Music21 is a Python-based toolkit for computer-aided musicology.

-Applications include computational musicology, music informations, musical example extraction and generation, music notation editing and scripting, and a wide variety of approaches to composition, both algorithmic and directly specified.
+Applications of this toolkit include computational musicology, music informations, musical example extraction and generation, music notation editing and scripting, and a wide variety of approaches to composition, both algorithmic and directly specified.

 Music21, while newly created from the ground up, leverages many approaches and traditions from previous software systems.
 See :ref:`about` for information on the authors and the background of this project.